rodneyknaap/atx-turboxt-v3/README.md

 When connecting this system to a computer network which contains stored information on it, it is at the sole responsibility and risk of the person making the connection, no guarantee is given against data loss or data corruption, malfunctions or failure of the whole computer network and/or any information contained inside it on other devices and media which are connected to the same network.

 When building this project, the builder assumes personal responsibility for troubleshooting it and using the necessary care and expertise to make it function properly as defined by the design.
 Timing issues are likely to occur which require certain components to be of a suitable sufficient type to be able to meet the timing requirements for proper function.
 The prototype of the developer is proof of concept, please refer to the detailed partslist provided which includes type and manufacturer for all ICs where necessary, however each new build may pose it's own challenges to bring it to success.
-This design is by nature not a turnkey solution and will only function 100% reliably when using all the components of similar timing and behaviour as was used in the prototype.
+This design is by nature not a turnkey solution and will only function when using all the components of similar timing and behaviour as was used in the prototype.
 Determining the right components may likely be experimental in nature and require expertise, effort and persistance.
-Specifically the databus control transceivers and DMA handshaking circuits are sensitive to exact types of at least equivalent timing as the types specified in the IC list.
-The choice of DMA controller is a matter of trial and error, not all controller chips are of sufficient timing to control a floppy disk using this design, specifically a floppy disk format poses the most exact testing situation to ensure proper DMA operation.
+Specifically the databus control transceivers and DMA handshaking circuits are sensitive to exact types of at least equivalent timing as the types specified in the IC list, refer to that list.
+The choice of DMA controller is a matter of trial and error, not all DMA controller chips are of sufficient timing to control a floppy disk using this design, specifically a floppy disk format poses the most exact testing situation to ensure proper DMA operation.

+The 24Mhz oscillator load capacitors should be used as specified in the design.
+If the total load (PCB capacitance + load capacitors) is too high, the oscillator will not run reliably and this will cause crashes, devide by zero errors, freezing, resets etc. Therefore ensure to observe the load capacitance suitable and proper stable operation of the oscillator.
+The ground shielding of the PCB traces of the clock signals comprise an addition to the load capacitance so the load capacitors themselves can be lower.

+There have been many capacitor footprints added to the edge of the ISA bus.
+These do not all need to be populated, but are instead intended for termination of signal reflections.
+Specifically, active high signals may be sensitive to noise generated from reflections.
+The best example is the RESETDRV signal on the ISA bus.
+If there is too much noise on such a signal it may cause certain I/O ICs such as UARTs to operate erroniously.
+For this reason the onboard UART RESET input has been purposely grounded.
+Use a 2.2nF capacitor for RESETDRV at least.
+Certain other signals may benefit from termination using lower capacitors.
+The higher the frequency of the signal, the lower the capacitor should be chosen as not to cause delays on the signal edges.

+Databus transceivers which drive the ISA bus should be chosen of LS245 types which give better stability results.
+HCT types have better amplitudes but are more sensitive in the system.
+Refer to the IC list for best choices, though you could experiment after achieving a stable system to see if more HCT types are possible.
+For driving the SRAM memory databus, HCT types are fine.

 This is an advanced project which contains many components, therefore the maximum care should be applied and maintained when soldering the PCB.
 Where using IC sockets, ensure they are proper quality sockets which are solid enough to create a reliable connection to the ICs inserted.
 Using sockets on DMA control circuits would be an advantage for trial and error testing to determine proper timing is reached.